-For more information about beasvc, enter the following command at a command prompt: WL\HOME\server\bin\beasvc -help, where WL\HOME is the directory in which you installed WebLogic Server.
+For more information about beasvc, enter the following command at a command prompt: WL_HOME\server\bin\beasvc -help, where WL_HOME is the directory in which you installed WebLogic Server.

 - 4. Install the Administration Server Windows service. - 5.
 Before you install the Managed Server as a Windows service, do the following: - a.
-In a text editor, open the WL\HOME\server\bin\installSvc.cmd master script. - b.
+In a text editor, open the WL_HOME\server\bin\installSvc.cmd master script. - b.
 In installSvc.cmd, add the following argument to the command that invokes the beasvc utility:

--depend:Administration-Server-service-name

-where Administration-Server-service-name is the name of the Administration Server Windows service.
-To verify the service name, look on the Windows Services Control Panel.
+-depend: Administration-Server-service-name where Administration-Server-service-name is the name of the Administration Server Windows service.
+To verify the service name, look in the Microsoft Management Console under Services.

-With this option, the Windows SCM will wait for the Administration Server Windows service to report a status of STARTED before it starts the Managed Server Windows service.
+With this option, the Microsoft Management Console will wait for the Administration Server Windows service to report a status of STARTED before it starts the Managed Server Windows service.